Patch 0.7.0: New Attack + Enhancements + Thanks · Noobs Are Coming update for 1 August 2025

 Mid-run autosave/resume feature

-New Content such as Kickception (kickables kick kickables), Discord (Enemies can fight each other), Goldenator Attack (Economy ranged dexterity Attack), Spike Wall (brand new sill with a unique and innovative mechanic as the game was already packed with at launch)
+New Content such as Kickception (kickables kick kickables), Discord (Enemies can fight each other), Goldenator Attack (Economy ranged dexterity Attack), Spike Wall (brand new skill with a unique and innovative mechanic)

-On Launch day there was sometimes visibility issue with the most chaotic builds, now the game provide super user-friendly and state-of-the-art customization for almost anything visually (Transparent Attacks, Locked Camera etc..)
+On Launch day there was sometimes visibility issues with the most chaotic builds, now the game provides super user-friendly and state-of-the-art customization for almost anything visually (Transparent Attacks, Locked Camera etc..)

-Tremedously improved the co-op experience (Shared Souls/Chests/XP option, tons of QOL improvement, great support of any controller configurations on all platforms)
+Tremedously improved the co-op experience (Shared Souls/Chests/XP options, tons of QOL improvement, great support of any controller configurations on all platforms)

 Reworked tons of Equipable Attacks and Playable Characters (Minions, Plants, Kickable builds and many of the other innovations the game brings to the genre are now better balanced, polished, and funnier to play)